TheWidlarzGroup/react-native-video/README.md

 On iOS, sidecar text tracks are only supported for individual files, not HLS playlists.
 For HLS, you should include the text tracks as part of the playlist.

+NOTE:  Due to iOS limitations, sidecar textTracks are not available for Airplay.
+If textTracks are specified for video that is airplayed, the visual content of the video is disabled (only audio will stream).

 Example:
 ```
 import { TextTrackType }, Video from 'react-native-video';